Bereavement in Judaism: Preparing the body – taharah

 There is no viewing of the body and no open casket at the funeral.
-Sometimes the immediate family pay their final respects before the funeral.
+Sometimes the immediate family verify the identity of the deceased and pay their final respects right before the funeral.

-From death until burial, it is traditional for guards or watchers (shomrim) to stay with the deceased.
-It is traditional to recite Psalms (tehillim) during this time.
+From death until burial, it is traditional for guards or shomrim "watchers" to stay with the deceased.
+It is traditional to recite Psalms (Tehillim) during this time.

 Funeral service

 The Jewish funeral consists of a burial, also known as an interment.
 Cremation is forbidden.
 Burial is considered to allow the body to decompose naturally, therefore embalming is forbidden.
 Burial is intended to take place in as short an interval of time after death as possible.
 Displaying of the body prior to burial does not take place.
 Flowers are usually not found at a traditional Jewish funeral but may be seen at statesmen's or heroes' funerals in Israel.

 In Israel, the Jewish funeral service usually commences at the burial ground.
 In the United States and Canada, the funeral service commences either at a funeral home or at the cemetery.
 Occasionally the service will commence at a synagogue.
 In the case of a prominent individual, the funeral service can begin at a synagogue or a yeshivah.
 If the funeral service begins at a point other than at the cemetery, the entourage accompanies the body in a procession to the cemetery.
-Usually the funeral ceremony is brief and includes the recitation of psalms, followed by a eulogy (hesped), and finishes with a traditional closing prayer, the El Moley Rachamim.
+Usually the funeral ceremony is brief and includes the recitation of psalms, followed by a eulogy (hesped), and finishes with a traditional closing prayer, the El Maleh Rachamim.
 The funeral, the procession accompanying the body to the place of burial, and the burial, are referred to by the word levayah, meaning "escorting."
 Levayah also indicates "joining" and "bonding."
 This aspect of the meaning of levayah conveys the suggestion of a commonality among the souls of the living and the dead.

-Yemenite Jews, prior to their immigration to the land of Israel, maintained an ancient practice during the funeral procession to halt at, at least, seven stations before the actual burial of the dead, beginning from the entrance of the house from whence the bier is taken, to the graveyard itself.
+Yemenite Jews, prior to their return to the land of Israel, maintained an ancient practice during the funeral procession to halt at, at least, seven stations before the actual burial of the dead, beginning from the entrance of the house from whence the bier is taken, to the graveyard itself.
 This has come to be known as Ma'amad u'Moshav, (lit.
 "Standing and Sitting"), or "seven standings and sittings," and is mentioned in Tosefta Pesahim 2: 14–15, during which obsequies only men and boys thirteen years and older took part, but never women.
 At these stations, the bier is let down by the pallbearers upon the ground, and those accompanying will recite "Hatzur Tamim Pe'ulo," etc. "Ana Bakoach," etc., said in a doleful dirge-like melody, and which verses are followed by one of the party reading certain Midrashic literature and liturgical verse that speaks about death, and which are said to eulogize the deceased.